harvard-library/aspace-import-excel/README.md

 Initial development will support interactive selection of an archival object (or resource) as the starting point of the bulk upload.

-The Excel template will be found in the templates/ folder as **archival_objects_interactive.xsl**.
+The Excel template will be found in the templates/ folder as [**archival_objects_interactive.xslx**] (https://github.com/harvard-library/aspace-import-excel/blob/master/templates/archival_objects_interactive.xlsx).
 As we expand this plugin to support background job bulk-ingest, there may be more templates provided.

 More details *tbd*.